 5. Take CCMA Practice Tests:

-The NHA allows test takers to practice with a full length practice exam (available on their website here for $39).
-The practice exams closely mirror the content on the actual exams, and simulated timers and algorithms help give you the best idea of what to expect once you step into the exam room.
+The NHA allows test takers to practice with a full-length practice exam (available on their website here for $44).
+The practice exams closely mirror the content of the actual exams, and simulated timers and algorithms help give you the best idea of what to expect once you step into the exam room.

 6. Learn Multiple Choice Strategies:

 Multiple choice exams are as much about eliminating the wrong answers as identifying the correct ones.
 There’s a strategy to taking these tests, and the better you know the format, the better you’ll do.
 Check out this multiple choice strategy guide as a jumping-off point.

 Get plenty of rest, drink lots of water, and avoid stress as much as possible.
 Remember, no amount of worry will add a single point to your exam score.
 Take care of yourself to make sure you’re in the best mental shape possible before the big test.

 8. Talk to People Who Have Taken the CCMA Exam: